 Work with legal counsel to develop and refine the full text of the measure, project list, tax rate statement and other materials that will appear in the ballot pamphlet mailed to all voters;

-Present recommendations, documents and resolutions to the Governing Board for approval; and
+In conjunction with staff and legal counsel, present recommendations, documents and resolutions to the Governing Board for approval; and

 Work with the County Registrar of Voters Office to assist Client in completing the process of qualifying for the ballot.

 Public Information.
-P&M shall perform any of the following services as needed to raise awareness of Client’s funding needs and the Bond Measure proposal:
+In consultation with Client staff and legal counsel, P&M shall perform any of the following services as directed by the Client to raise awareness, through impartial public information, of Client’s funding needs and the Bond Measure proposal:

 Develop informational fact sheets to be distributed throughout the district;

-Provide content related to the Bond Measure to be added to Client’s website, included in email updates and added to newsletters;
+Provide impartial content related to the Bond Measure to be added to Client’s website, included in email updates and added, potentially, to the district’s normal communications to its stakeholders;

 Prepare PowerPoint presentations for community meetings;

-Write, design, and produce mailings and digital media to educate, inform and engage voters;
+Write, design, and produce mailings and digital media to educate and inform voters;

 Develop strategies and plans to inform and engage influential external groups including elected leaders, business leaders, city leaders, ethnic community leaders, faith community leaders, taxpayer groups and others.

 d.
 Employment of Additional Personnel.
 In connection with the consulting services to be provided under this Agreement, P&M shall utilize its own employees and retain third party vendors pursuant to Section 3.b.
-P&M shall not be required to employ any additional personnel to assist P&M in the performance of P&M's duties.
-P&M may recommend that Client hire additional personnel to assist P&M. Any such personnel shall be hired and paid by Client, under the direction and control of Client, and may be discharged by Client.
+P&M shall not be required to employ any additional personnel to assist P&M in the timely performance of P&M's duties as specified in this Agreement.
+P&M may recommend that Client hire additional personnel to assist P&M, but Client is not bound to do so.
+Any such personnel shall be hired and paid by Client, under the direction and control of Client, and may be discharged by Client.
 In every instance, such additional personnel shall be considered an employee of Client, not P&M. The foregoing shall not limit P&M's right to hire, pay, and/or discharge its own employees.

 Term of Agreement.
 The term of this Agreement ("Term") shall commence on the Effective Date and shall continue until the earliest of: